 The studio includes a sound editing room, specially designed to ensure sound quality when recording.
 Computers have professional editing software and the film studio includes a chroma key wall for capturing student video and photography.
 The layout of the room includes wall space for displaying student work and bleachers for screening both professional and student-made films.
 The studio also features storage for program resources such as photography cameras, video cameras, lights and design supplies.
 The studio inspires creativity and innovation.

-The grade ten design students conducted empathy interviews with DP students to find out their needs and wants for the design studio.
+The Grade 10 design students conducted empathy interviews with DP students to find out their needs and wants for the design studio.
 The students used Google SketchUp to layout the furnishing and finishes in the new studio space.
 View student-made examples created to inspire the design process.